martindevans/Myriad.ECS/readme.md

 This discovers groups of systems which do not "overlap" in the components they write and executes items in the group in parallel.
 Groups are executed serially.
 The order of execution of each group is undefined.
 The only guarantee is that a system will not run in parallel with a another system that is modifying the same component as this one is reading or writing.

-Discovering the phasee groups is very quick, but this can only be used when the order of execution of the systems is completely unimportant.
+Discovering the phase groups is very quick, but this can only be used when the order of execution of the systems is completely unimportant.

 #### `OrderedParallelSystemGroup`

-Runs all the systems in the group "in order", but with parallelism where it cannot be "observed".
+Runs all the systems in the group "in order", but with parallelism where it cannot be observed.
 Systems which read a component wait for earlier systems which write that component.
 Systems which write a component wait for earlier systems which write or read that component.
 As long as systems only read and write components and do not access any external state this should be identical to running the systems serially.